Stockholm Sweden Travel Guide

 This directly supports local economy.

-A straight connection to regional food traditions.
+A direct connection to regional food traditions.

 A simple "Hej" (hello) or "God dag" (good day) is always appreciated when entering an establishment.